Sheryl Sheinafia: Early life and musical career

 Born on 4 December 1996, Sheryl Sheinafia kicked off her career as a musician in 2009, later releasing a self-titled debut album under music label Musica Studios in 2013.
 Despite it being Sheryl's first project, the album met commercial success, producing chart-topping hits such as ‘Rasa Sunyi’.
 Her second album ‘ii’ proved to be even more successful, solidifying her position as a household name both in Musica's catalog and in the Indonesian pop scene.
 The album is home to two of Sheryl's biggest Indonesian hits, ‘Kutunggu Kau Putus’ and ‘Kedua Kalinya’, with the latter of the two used as a soundtrack for one of Indonesia's biggest comedy films, Raditya Dika’s Koala Kumal (2016).

-Due to a flourishing acting career and landing subsequent leading roles in numerous high profile films, Sheryl Sheinafia would not release another album for the next 4 years.
-Unable to take a hiatus from music, she instead diverted her focus into releasing singles to strengthen her discography.
-In 2017, she released her self-written hit ‘Sweet Talk’ produced by Tushar Apte, whose discography includes producing for world renowned artists such as Chris Brown, BTS, Demi Lovato and many others.
+Due to a flourishing acting career and landing subsequent leading roles in numerous high-profile films, Sheryl Sheinafia would not release another album for the next 4 years.
+Unable to take a hiatus from music, she instead diverted her focus to releasing singles to strengthen her discography.
+In 2017, she released her self-written hit ‘Sweet Talk’ produced by Tushar Apte, whose discography includes producing for world-renowned artists such as Chris Brown, BTS, Demi Lovato and many others.
 Surpassing the success of ‘Kutunggu Kau Putus’, ‘Sweet Talk’ became the biggest release of her career.
-Alongside winning "Best Collaborative Work" at the AMI Awards, its music video also won "Best Music Video of The Year" at the SCTV 2018 awards.
-The single also marks the start of a series of releases fully written in English, starting off with ‘Fix You Up’ followed by ‘I Don't Mind’ and ending with ‘Dream High’.
+Alongside winning "Best Collaborative Work" at the AMI Awards, its music video also won "Best Music Video of the Year" at the SCTV 2018 awards.
+The single also marks the start of a series of releases fully written in English, starting with ‘Fix You Up’ followed by ‘I Don't Mind’ and ending with ‘Dream High’.
 Other than the critically acclaimed ‘I Don't Mind’ collaboration, the trio also included ‘Dream High’, the official song for the 2018 Asian Paralympic Games.